zarkones/XENA/documentation/xena-botnet-setup.md

 Postgres >= 12 (or MySQL, MSSQL, MariaDB and SQLite, this requires additional configuration, see: https://docs.adonisjs.com/guides/database/introduction)

 Not all of the languages are required.
 Node.js is used for the back-end infrastructure, thus it's pretty much mandatory.
-Other languages are used by the bot clients.
+Other languages are used by the bot clients and thus use accordingly.

 # Setup Postgres